 29dedicated Space courses taught across the Academy

 9satellites launched with two actively maintained and operated by cadets

 SUPPORTING the SPACE FORCE

 The Academy is the premier commissioning path for officers wishing to serve in the U.S. Space Force, which was established on Dec.
 20, 2019.
 Immediately after its conception, the Academy started a constellation of Guardians with the commissioning of 86 officers into the Space Force in 2020, and continues to build that new legacy.
-Indeed, 115 cadets were commissioned into the Space Force in 2021 and 94 in 2022.
+Indeed, 115 cadets were commissioned into the Space Force in 2021, 94 in 2022, and 93 in 2023.

 The Academy boasts seven research centers that provide hands-on space application activities.
 There are over 180 cadets currently majoring in space-related fields and over 60 minoring in Space Warfighting.
 Plus, all cadets take a space fundamentals as part of their core classes.
 We have the facilities and expertise to produce Guardians of tomorrow.

 The Academy offers two space majors, a space warfighting minor, and 29 space course offerings spanning all academic departments.
 Graduates of space-focused courses will have the tools and experience needed to succeed as future officers in the space domain.
 Explore more:

 “Learning space by doing space” is the motto of the Academy’s unique FalconSat senior capstone engineering program, a program unlike any other undergraduate space program in the world.
 Each year Astronautics Department faculty, aided by experts from other departments, NCOs, technicians and contractors, provide Astro majors with the real hands-on experience of designing, building, testing, and launching satellites.